zhaidewei/upchain_2025_s3/advance_contract/faa435a5/quiz.md

 * Admin user deploy nft market contract, and sets relationship with erc20 and nft

 *  ✅ Test:
-1. Balance in erc20
+1. ✅ Balance in erc20
-2. Ownership of these two token.
+2. ✅ Ownership of these two token.
-3. Generate a permit signature
+3. ✅ Generate a permit signature
+4. Use this permit signature to do an NFT purchase